-Massage Therapy classrooms are well equipped with massage tables, massage chairs, and lecture materials including projectors and computers.
+Our Massage Therapist Program has classrooms that are well equipped with massage tables, massage chairs, and lecture materials including projectors and computers.
 The massage classrooms also have a skeleton and numerous anatomy & medical charts.

-Esthetician classrooms are equally well equipped with client chairs and class materials.
+Our Advanced Esthetician Program classrooms are equally equipped with client chairs and class materials.
 In addition, the esthetics classrooms have microderm abrasion and powerderm abrasion machines.
-The esthetics clinic floor has an impressive heat pod that is useful in training students as the do mud, heat or weight loss treatments.
-The esthetics clinic floor also has a capsule that delivers alpha wave treatments and various light treatments.
+The clinic floor has an impressive heat pod that is useful in training students as the do mud, heat or weight loss treatments.
+The clinic floor also has a capsule that delivers alpha wave treatments and various light treatments.

-The cosmetology clinic floor is well equipped with classy styling stations, pedicure & manicure stations as well as a day spa setting & lobby.
+Our Cosmetology Program has a clinic floor that is well equipped with classy styling stations, pedicure & manicure stations as well as a day spa setting & lobby.
 The 5 sinks and 10 hair dryers accent the facility and the presentation platform is located in the center of the action so it is available for demonstrations and hair shows.
-The cosmetology clinic floor has 4 large screen televisions to enable video training.
+The clinic floor has 4 large screen televisions to enable video training.

 The school's library consists of computers surrounded with stylish glass walls to provide an excellent resource library experience.
 The school has several exceptional Apple Computers for students and faculty.

 Additional library materials including videos are available to students as well.
 Computer applications and web-site subscriptions enhance the learning resource library located near the front lobby.

-Blue Cliff has an extensive history of offering community service to cities in our region.
+Blue Cliff Career College has an extensive history of offering community service to cities in our region.
 Some events the school has participated in, include blood drives, marathons, and cycling events.
 The school believes strongly in giving back to the community and trying to make a personal difference in people's lives through a healing touch.